wchowdhu/textual-entailment-recognition/README.md

 # Code

 All the notebook files (with cell outputs) and Python scripts are provided in the `notebooks` and `scripts` directories to get started with the project.
+The `nli_with_transformers_tutorial.ipynb` is a hands-on tutorial to implement the baseline models.

 # Run